 How to Remove Privet

 These recommendations are primarily for homeowners and communities that would like to start working in their neighborhood greenspace.
 For each species we recommend herbicide-free control methods, but have added an herbicide option for some species for those who are comfortable using them.
 These methods were selected while keeping in mind limiting soil disturbance, reducing herbicide use, and avoiding harm to other species that may be present whether they be other plants/animals.
 Manual removal is possible for all of them if you have the time.
-If the infestation is overwhelmingly severe/large, we suggest you look into professional control.
+If the infestation is overwhelmingly severe or these tips aren’t proving effective, we suggest you consider qualified professional services.

-Removal for this species is rated as medium difficulty because it will require follow-up control to successfully kill the same individual plant if an herbicide is not used.
+Removal will require follow-up control to successfully kill the same individual plant if herbicide is not used.

-For certain woody invasive plants that have shallow roots, uprooting is an easy method of control.
-Some woody invasive trees and shrubs have deeper taproots that make hand pulling difficult.
+Privet tends to have shallow roots, making uprooting an easy method of control.
+Some woody invasive trees and shrubs have deeper tap roots that make hand pulling difficult.
 If the trunk has a diameter of less than 1” hand pulling could be a viable option.

-If the diameter is between 1-3”, try using an Uprooter (aka Pullerbear, or Weed Wrench).
+If the diameter is between 1-3”, try using an Uprooter (aka Pullerbear).
 These tools will save your back and are very satisfying and are a great choice for those who are trying to avoid using any herbicides.

-Cut stem as close to the ground as possible
+Then cut stem as close to the ground as possible.

 Apply herbicide directly to stem within 5-10 minutes of cutting